 Arkansas requires the use of the national Uniform Hazardous Waste Manifest for all hazardous waste shipments into, within, and out of the state.

 - Arkansas does not have state-specific waste codes.

-- Transporters must obtain a permit through the Arkansas Highway and Transportation Department.
+- Transporters must obtain a permit through the Arkansas Transportation Department of Transportation.
 The permit number does not have to be recorded on the manifest.

 - CESQGs are required to use a Uniform Hazardous Waste Manifest for all shipments of hazardous waste into, within, or out of Arkansas.